loxK/Wordpress_Simple_Facebook_Connect/readme.txt

 	require_once (dirname (__FILE__) . '/lib/shortcodes.php');
 }

-Notice that it doesn't load the shortcodes.php files and such in the admin sections?
+Notice that it doesn't load the shortcodes.php and nggfunctions.php files and such in the admin sections?
 That's why those shortcodes don't get processed.
 Copy those lines up into the is_admin section too and it should work.

-And if you're the author of the Nextgen Gallery plugin, why not adjust your plugin so the shortcodes work everywhere?
+If you're the author of the Nextgen Gallery plugin, why not adjust your plugin so the shortcodes work everywhere?
 Some other plugins might want to know what images are inside the posts too, you know.
+This plugin tries to process shortcodes to get what the post will actually look like on the page, but if your shortcode source code isn't loaded, then it can't do that.

+= How do I use this with multi-site across subdomains/subdirectories? =

+(This is a new feature to 0.21 and it has NOT been really tested well yet.
+You have been warned.)

+Many people want to set up a "network" of sites, and enable SFC across all of them.
+Furthermore, they'd like people to stay "connected" across them all, and to only use one Facebook Application to connect their users.
+This is entirely possible with a bit of setup.

+First, create your Facebook Application.
+It should use the base domain field as well as the normal fields.
+No subdirectories or subdomains anywhere.
+For this example, we'll use "example.com".

+Next, you can add these to your site's wp-config: define('SFC_API_KEY', 'xxxxx');
+define('SFC_APP_SECRET', 'xxxxx');
+define('SFC_APP_ID', 'xxxxx');
+define('SFC_FANPAGE', '(this one is optional)');
+define('SFC_IGNORE_ERRORS', true');

+The first four are the exact same settings as on the normal SFC base configuration screen, and they will override those settings for the entire network of sites.
+In fact, when those are defined, the corresponding settings options won't even appear.
+This may look odd at first.

+The last one is a special override that causes the normal URL check to be disabled.
+This is because your URLs won't match the Facebook settings, but in this case, they don't actually need to.

+With this setup, SFC *should* work across all your subdomains and subdirectories.
+So it'll work on example.com or blog.example.com or otto.example.com or whatever.
+It should also work on example.com/blog.

+The "base domain" setting on your Facebook application is important.
+In this case, it MUST be set to the base domain (example.com), so that the cookies will be set there and thus will let you stay "connected" across the sites.

+Notes:
+* SFC-Login may or may not work.
+It's hard to say.
+Try it, it might work.
+I need more info to debug this.
+* Using other base domains with the domain mapping plugin absolutely will NOT work.
+Period.
+The redirection to the base domain for login breaks SFC-Login, because there is no way for Facebook to stay connected across domain names.

+Email me if you have problems...
+But only if you're also willing to help solve those problems, I can't reproduce most setups and I can't fix what I can't see.

 == Screenshots ==